-The haunted forest is a vast forest beyond the Wall in in northern Westeros.
+The haunted forest is a vast forest beyond the Wall in northern Westeros.
 Located beyond the Seven Kingdoms, it is inhabited by the free folk and is bounded to the west by the Frostfangs and to the east by the Shivering Sea and the Bay of Seals.
 North of the haunted forest is the unmapped Land of Always Winter.

 - See also: Images of the haunted forest

 The wood is named the haunted forest by the brothers of the Night's Watch, who traditionally have cut all trees within half a mile of the Wall.
-As the number of brothers has diminished over the centuries, however, the treeline has crept closer to the Wall, aside from the inhabited forts of Castle Black, the Shadow Tower, and Eastwatch-by-the-Sea.
+As the number of black brothers has diminished over the centuries, however, the treeline has crept closer to the Wall, aside from the inhabited forts of Castle Black, the Shadow Tower, and Eastwatch-by-the-Sea.

 A Game of Thrones